Table of contents

 Streamline kitchen operations

 You can also streamline your kitchen operations by integrating your POS with other apps in the Square App Marketplace.
-For example, you could integrate with Craver to create online ordering options with the choice of delivery or in-store or curbside pickup, keeping it simple for your restaurant and painless for your customers.
+For example, you could integrate with popular delivery apps via Cuboh or Deliverect to create online ordering options with the choice of delivery or pickup, keeping it simple for your restaurant and painless for your customers.

 Customer and staff satisfaction

 Keeping your staff and your customers happy is always top of mind.
-With a cloud POS system, you can make your staff’s lives easier with simple clocking in and out procedures, straightforward shift reporting, and directly sharing projected pay stubs with them.
-Square also gives your staff autonomy by allowing them to choose how they would like to be paid — check, direct deposit, or Cash App.
+With a cloud POS system, you can make your team members’ lives easier with simple clocking in and out procedures and straightforward shift reporting.

-With customers, mobile POS systems give you the flexibility to take tableside orders and payments which ultimately empowers your customers to dine and pay how they choose.
+With customers, mobile POS systems give you the flexibility to take table side orders and payments which ultimately empowers your customers to dine and pay how they choose.
 Cloud POS systems also make it easier to connect with customers.
-You can offer a loyalty program, share updates and discounts via SMS or email marketing, and understand customer behavior with insights and guest profiles.
+You can offer a loyalty program, share updates and discounts via email marketing, and understand customer behaviour with insights and guest profiles.

 Support when it matters most